genialis/resolwe/docs/proc.rst

 The scheduling class specifies how the process should be treated by the scheduler.
 There are two possible values:

-* ``batch`` is for long running tasks, which require high throughput.
+* ``BATCH`` is for long running tasks, which require high throughput.
-* ``interactive`` is for short running tasks, which require low latency.
+* ``INTERACTIVE`` is for short running tasks, which require low latency.
-  Processes in this scheduling class are given a limited amount of time to execute (default: 30 seconds).
+  Processes in this scheduling class are processed in a separate processing queue.

-The default value for processes is ``batch``.
+The default value for processes is ``BATCH``.

 .. _io: